medusajs/medusa/docs/content/advanced/backend/services/create-service.md

 ---
 description: 'Learn how to create a service in Medusa.
-A service allows bundling a set of methods related to an entity.
 This guide also includes how to use services in other services, subscribers, and endpoints.'
 ---

 # Create a Service